WMD-group/CarrierCapture.jl/example/DX-center/README.md

 ## 1. Preparation

-Before `CarrierCapture`, you need to calculate potential energy surfaces of atomic vibrations (one-dimential Configuration Coordinate diagram; `1D-CC`) and _e-ph_ coupling matrix element (`W_if`).
+Before `CarrierCapture`, you need to calculate potential energy surfaces of atomic vibrations (one-dimensional Configuration Coordinate diagram; `1D-CC`) and _e-ph_ coupling matrix element (`W_if`).
 Prepare a sequence of structures with displacements which interpolate between two defect states.
 Run single-point energy calculations on these structures, and extract the total energies.
 Scripts for preprocessing can be found in `/script` which require a python library [`pymatgen`](http://pymatgen.org).
 Find more [details](../README.md).

 ## 2. Potential